(Editor’s note: This article has been updated as of September 1, 2021)

 Despite the huge impact the pandemic has brought onto the aviation industry, manufacturers are not about to drop the ball on efforts to make the sector become carbon-neutral.
-Recently, American plane builder Boeing announced its 2020 Global Environment report.
-One of its major highlights is showing how the company hopes to sustainably design and build products while conserving resources and reducing waste across its global operations.
+In the American plane builder Boeing’s announcement of its 2020 Global Environment report, among the major highlights is showing how the company hopes to sustainably design and build products while conserving resources and reducing waste across its global operations.

 Back in 2019, Boeing shared these environmental highlights: